Kitchen

 Wok burners: If you’re a fan of stir-fries or deep frying, look for a cooktop with a dedicated wok burner - found on both gas cooktops in this list.
 Induction models with flexible zones also accommodate larger cookware like woks, though aficionados will bemoan the lack of flames licking the sides of the wok for a whole pan heat.

-Price: Purchase prices vary, with budget options ($$$ - under $750) like the Beko 60cm Ceramic (#3); mid-range ($$$ - $750–$1,499) systems such as the Bosch Serie 4 Ceramic (#5); and premium ($$$ - over $1,500) models like the Westinghouse 90cm Induction (#7).
+Price: Purchase prices vary, with budget options ($$$ - under $1000); mid-range ($$$ - $1,000-2,000) systems; and higher price range ($$$ - over $2,000) models.

 The price brackets relate specifically to where the models sit in relation to other cooktops on this list, and are based on the Recommended Retail Price (RRP).
 At Appliances Online, we sell at below RRP when possible: just click the details link for each model to see the actual price (which is often hundreds of dollars lower than the RRP).

-Due to the combination of their larger sizes and advanced technology, the 80-90cm induction cooktops from Smeg, Bosch and Westinghouse are the most expensive to buy.
+Due to the combination of their larger sizes and advanced technology, the 90cm induction cooktops from Smeg, Bosch and Westinghouse are the most expensive to buy.
 The higher purchase price of induction cooktops, though, can be at least partially offset by the lower running costs over time.

 Warranty: All of the cooktops on this list come with a 2-year manufacturer’s warranty, but the Beko - like all Beko products - has the option to extend this by an additional 3 years.

-10 popular cooktops 2025 snapshot
+10 popular cooktops 2026 snapshot

 Model